ev3dev/ev3dev.github.io/docs/tutorials/tacho-motors.md

 that moves the cursor back to the beginning of the line so that we don't fill up the screen with numbers.

-The range of `position` attribute is between -2,147,483,648 and +2,147,483,647.
+The range of `position` attribute is between -2,147,483,648 and +2,147,483,647 tachometer counts.
 It is unlikely that you will ever reach the limit.

 ## Running the Motor